Torram/magic-docs/docs/Server/src/models/InventoryItem.md

-Structure for a InventoryItem object in server.
+Structure for a InventoryItem object in database.

 ```tsx
 import mongoose, { Schema, Types } from 'mongoose';